pypy/pypy/pypy/doc/windows.rst

 This was enough to get a translation of PyPy with ``-O2`` with a minimal set of modules, starting with ``--no-allworkingmodules``;
 using CPython64/64 to run this translation too.
-Careful checking the warnings of the C compiler at the end revealed more places that needed work.
+Careful checking of the warnings of the C compiler at the end revealed more places that needed work.
 By default, MSVC reports a lot of mismatches of integer sizes as warnings instead of